ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-04-MuddyWater.md

 [![1](/assets/images/muddy/13.png){: .align-center .img-border}](/assets/images/muddy/13.png)
 <p class="figure-caption">Huntress blog</p>

 It was interesting to see the same indicator that inspired this blog, used in the wild.
 Additionally, further overlaps in indicators were observed with [Group-IB](https://www.group-ib.com/blog/muddywater-infrastructure-malware/) & [Hunt.io](https://hunt.io/blog/iranian-apt-infrastructure-state-aligned-clusters).
-We wanted to acknowledge the work by [Jamie Levy](https://www.huntress.com/authors/jamie-levy) & [Harlan Carvey](https://www.huntress.com/authors/harlan-carvey) breaking down what MuddyWater tradecraft in-the-wild.
+We wanted to acknowledge the work by [Jamie Levy](https://www.huntress.com/authors/jamie-levy) & [Harlan Carvey](https://www.huntress.com/authors/harlan-carvey) breaking down MuddyWater tradecraft seen in-the-wild.

 # IOCs